 #BeTheLightMN: Minnesota schools light up empty stadiums for class of 2020

-(FOX 9) - High School athletes across the state of Minnesota are facing an uncertain spring season, so more than 200 schools joined a movement to honor their classes of 2020.
+There are no plans for students or teams to return until at least May 4, which puts the spring season in Minnesota in jeopardy.
+If online learning gets extended to the end of the school year, the spring season would be over before it ever got the chance to start.

+In dark times for most of us, Millea took to social media last week to find some positivity.
+The response has been more than he could ever imagine.
+He found high schools in Texas and Colorado were putting images of their stadiums lit at night with the #BeTheLight hashtag, so he threw the idea out there for Minnesota.

-Started on social media, the #BeTheLightMN movement calls on empty stadiums to turn on their stadium lights for 20 minutes and 20 seconds to honor the class of 2020 who had their school years truncated and their sports seasons potentially cancelled.
+Started on social media, the #BeTheLightMN movement calls on empty stadiums to turn on their stadium lights for 20 minutes and 20 seconds to honor the class of 2020,which had their school years truncated and their sports seasons potentially canceled.

 Northfield High School lights up Memorial Field during #BeTheLightMN.
 Crews even turned the scoreboard to 20-20 with 20:20 on the clock to honor the class of 2020.
 (Northfield High School / Twitter)